ArtBIT/isget/README.md

 mixed isget(array $inputarray['somekey'], mixed $default_value)
 ```

-If the `somekey` exists, the function will return its value, if it's not, it will return the provided default value (or `false` by default);
+If the `somekey` key is set, the function will return its value, if it's not, it will return the provided default value (or `false` by default);

 It comes in really handy, if your function supports an array of options, and you don't want to worry about checking if the option has been set or not.
 i.e.